gastamper/snipeit-csvimporter/README.md

 # snipeit-csvimporter
 This project allows for updating assets in Snipe-IT from a CSV file using Item Name rather than asset tag as the key value, as is required for GUI-based CSV imports from within Snipe-IT.
+Custom fields are well-supported; only serial number has been tested extensively from the available built-in fields (asset tag, serial, warranty_expires, warranty_months, name)

 ## Current state:
 1. Updates to existing items work as expected.
 2. Updates to nonexistent items should fail gracefully.
-3. Creation of new items from CSV does *not* work and is not planned.
+3. Creation of new items from CSV is *not* planned.

 ## Requirements:
 1. A Snipe-IT server accessible from wherever the importer is running.